techidaily/site-facebook/source/_posts/breaking-down-the-workings-of-photodna-system.md

  Since 2015, organizations have been able to use PhotoDNA to analyze videos, too.

- In August 2021, Apple broke step with most other Big Tech firms and announced they would use their own[service to scan user's iPhones for CSAM](https://www.makeuseof.com/what-you-need-to-know-about-apples-child-safety-protections/) .
+ In August 2021, Apple broke step with most other Big Tech firms and announced they would use their own [service to scan user's iPhones for CSAM](https://www.makeuseof.com/what-you-need-to-know-about-apples-child-safety-protections/) .

  Understandably, these plans received considerable backlash for appearing to violate the company's privacy-friendly stance, and many people worried that the scanning would gradually include non-CSAM, eventually leading to a backdoor for law enforcement.